andrei021/100-days-of-code/r1-log.md

 • Did the challenge once again in order to get a better understanding of array lists :innocent:

 ### Day 43
+• Learned about the concept of auto boxing and unboxing :box:

-• Didn't code today..
-It's Christmas!! :santa: :christmas_tree: :gift:
+• Merry Christmas!! :santa: :christmas_tree: :gift: